 Plans and Prices

 FrenchPod101 offers four different types of plans: Free, Basic, Premium and Premium Plus.
-There is also the free trial period of a week that everyone gets once they sign up for this service.
+There is also a free trial period of a week that everyone gets once they sign up for this service.

 The free trial period lasts for 7 days and gives you premium access to all the website’s content.
 Fortunately, once your free trial expires, all the audio files still work, but nothing else does.
 Good luck with that!

 As the name suggests, the Basic plan offers the most basic of services to everyone who chooses it.
 However, ‘basic’ might be an understatement since the amount of content offered here is quite a lot.

 In short, you will have access to everything that is mentioned above under the “Lessons” heading.
 At a price of $8/month, I think it makes a great bargain for someone interesting in learning French as a hobby.

 The Premium plan is an upgrade from the Basic plan.
 You do get to access these features in the free trial period, so be sure to check them out.